• Skip to primary navigation

 Overview of the Best Law Schools In Montana

 Montana has 21 higher learning institutions, including 16 public universities and colleges.
-Students can earn their degrees in fields like forestry, wildlife biology, theatre, and creative writing.
+Students can earn forestry, wildlife biology, theatre, and creative writing degrees.

-The state is also home to five private schools, three of which are religiously affiliated.
+The state is also home to five private schools, three religiously affiliated.
 These institutions include:

 1. University of Providence